feifeibear/LLMRoofline/README.md

 - MoE : Mixture of Experts configurations.

-We present the speedup between two hardware platforms in a mesh.
+We present the speedup between two hardware platforms in a mesh and compare our naive roofline model with a more complex one in [LLM-Viewer](https://github.com/hahnyuan/LLM-Viewer).
 For instance:

 For LLAMA2 70B, in some scenerios, A800 is better than H20 on, especially for large batch sizes.